Karvezide (Irbesartan And Hydrochlorothiazide)

 Frequently Asked Questions

-The full blood pressure lowering effect should be reached 6 to 8 weeks after beginning treatment.
+The full blood pressure lowering effect is usually reached within 6 to 8 weeks after starting treatment.

-Yes, it doesn’t matter whether you take Karvezide tablets before or after food.
-Just swallow the tablet whole with a glass of water.
+It does not matter whether you take Karvezide before or after food.

 Important Disclaimer